d-Rickyy-b/d-rickyy-b.github.io/_posts/2020-10-25-zerotier-one.md

 But I couldn't contact any other device on the router network.

 ### Example 2: Site2Site VPN
 Another thing to compare ZT with is classical Site2Site VPN.
-Usually companies use that to connect two or more of their branch offices to the headquaters - or to interconnect branche offices.
+Usually companies use that to connect two or more of their branch offices to the headquarters - or to interconnect branched offices.
 It roughly looks like figure 2.

 <figure>
   <a href="/assets/img/2020-10-25-zerotier-one/zerotierOneVPN.png">